12 Credit Hours certificate | Advisor: Bryan Wee

 The Environmental Science Education graduate certificate is intended to leverage disciplinary scholarship in environmental science as well as education, and to capitalize on a growing demand for pedagogical content knowledge that translates into and supports, careers.
-The careful integration of courses from various departments fosters collaboration by broadening opportunities for research and teaching activities related to environmental science education.
+The careful integration of courses from various disciplines fosters collaboration by broadening opportunities for research and teaching activities related to environmental science education.
+This certificate is also offered as an area of specialization in the MS Environmental Sciences degree program in GES.

 Upon successful completion of the certificate, students will:

-- Identify multiple stakeholders and perspective in environmental issues
+- Identify multiple stakeholders and perspectives on environmental issues

-- Utilize critical thinking skills to broaden and deepen knowledge
+- Utilize critical thinking skills to broaden and deepen environmental knowledge

 This seminar examines literature related to issues of equity and diversity in science.
 Topics will be framed by an understanding of equity and how that informs, research, teaching and learning.